Esma Nur Çakmak: Sports career

 Aspiring her father, a former sport wrestler, Çakmak initially started with boxing.
-She then settled on performing armwrestling in January 2020.
+She then settled on performing arm wrestling in January 2020.

 In August 2021, she won the Turkish Championship in the Senior 60 kg category.
 She is coached by Hüseyin Tuncel.

-She won two gold nedals in the 60 kg Junior 18 category at the 2021 World Championship held in Bucharest, Romania.
+She won two gold medals in the 60 kg Junior 18 category at the 2021 World Championship held in Bucharest, Romania.

-She became again champion on both arms of the 60 kg Junior 18 category, and she captured the gold medal on the right hand of the Senior 60 kg category at the 2022 World Championship in Antalya, Turkey.
+She again became champion on both arms of the 60 kg Junior 18 category, and she captured the gold medal on the right hand of the Senior 60 kg category at the 2022 World Championship in Antalya, Turkey.